Discover why the ‘Fourth Industrial Revolution’ is important and how to implement it for your company.

 An appropriate response to analysing uncertain events is to develop potential scenarios during the environmental scan of a strategy process.

-One way of approaching this is to develop a 2×2 matrix based on (a) the likelihood of core competences or capabilities commoditising and (b) whether new business models can emerge (the 5C Model in Figure 1).
+One way of approaching this is to develop a 2×2 matrix based on (a) the likelihood of core competencies or capabilities commoditising and (b) whether new business models can emerge (the 5C Model in Figure 1).

-In our investigations this leads to 4 generic scenarios.
+In our investigations, this leads to 4 generic scenarios.